 Considering how much people liked my first blog about #11 hits, I've decided to go ahead and list another batch of them.
 Let's get serious here, it isn't like that first batch is better than this latest one.
-It's all just me staring at charts and saying, "Ooh, I remember that song!" and then making comments so stunning that other bloggers say to themselves, "I hate that guy!"
+It's all just me staring at charts and saying, "Ooh, I remember that song!" and then making comments so stunning that other bloggers say to themselves, "I hate

 Yeah, well, my mother wasn't so impressed with my career choice, either.
 "Why don't you write speeches for the President or something, if you're supposed to be a writer?"

 Sorry, Mom.
 I'm just not that good.
 Just be glad I haven't landed in the clink, ok?

 25) Real Love -- The Beatles: #11 isn't bad for a track John Lennon recorded as an acoustic demo back in 1979 that was later played on top of by the remaining Beatles and Jeff Lynne.
 Let's be honest.
 John Lennon could fart -- and often did -- and it was more interesting than many other popular brands.
 Let's break out that Wedding Album and enjoy the hits!

 24) Just Remember I Love You -- Firefall: Firefall made the kind of soothing, feel good music that one could easily consider "womb music."
 It's so safe and warm, comforting in the way it requires you to do nothing but exist.
 It's a big bad world out there.
 Come in, I'll give you shelter from the everything.

 23) Going Up The Country -- Canned Heat: I guess not everyone wanted to get back to the land!
 Only #11?
 There are more mosquitoes, I have to warn you.
 Also, contrary to popular notion, huge outdoor rock festivals do not happen every weekend.
 But we've got high speed internet and our cable TV selection is acceptable.
 Pizza is average, but the traffic is much less.
 Things to think about before you contemplate your next move!